Issues tracker

 0

 Currently, the InstrumentDefMsg provided by our definition schema does not contain the underlying leg information.
+Adding this is on our roadmap here.
 This is assigned internal ticket D-2032.

 Renan Gemignani